tanupoo/fiapy/doc/HOWTO-cert.md

-in order to create CSR by the openssl command, you have to create the configuration file for each component. creation comp001-req.conf and comp002-req.conf, please refer to the previous section.
+in order to create CSR by the openssl command, you have to create the configuration file for each component. creation comp001-req.conf and comp002-req.conf, please refer to
+"create a configuration file of openssl" in the previous section.

 After getting the configuration files, you have to create CSR, generate the comp001's private key and CSR.